Butane Hash Oil (BHO)

 WARNING: THE MANUFACTURING OF BUTANE HASH OIL AND OTHER CANNABIS CONCENTRATES SHOULD ONLY BE PERFORMED BY EXPERIENCED LICENSED PROFESSIONALS AS THESE PROCESSES CAN BE EXTREMELY DANGEROUS.

 For safety and health reasons, producing extracts is best left to professionals, as the setup and materials are expensive and require precision and accuracy.
-It’s important to know how concentrates and extract are made to find the right cannabis products for your needs.
+More important than knowing how to make hash oil is knowing how commercial concentrates and extracts are made to find the right cannabis products for your needs.

 All cannabis concentrates come from a series of separation and purification.
 The idea is to isolate the nonactive elements of the plant from the elements that produce flavors and effects.
 Basic BHO extraction operations run through various cycles of refluxing, purging, and collection.